Fellow-Consulting-AG/docapp-docs/docs/en/docbits/modules.md

 ---
 title: "Modules"
-description: You will find different modules in Docbits (DOC²) settings.These modules are important if you like to deal with PO Matching and use the table extraction functionality.
+description: You will find different modules in DocBits (DOC²) settings.These modules are important if you like to deal with PO Matching and use the table extraction functionality.
 date: "2022-02-25"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Settings
   - Modules
   - Purchase Order